SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ## Clone this Repository

 In order to complete the steps outlined below, you’ll want to have a copy of this repository dowloaded to your Mac.
-To clone this repository, open Xcode and choose **clone…** from the **Source Code** menu.
+To clone this repository, open Xcode and choose **Clone…** from the **Source Control** menu.
 Paste in the URL for this repository and click **Clone**.
 After you’ve cloned this repository, you can close the Xcode project and continue with the following steps.

 ![Clone-repository](https://user-images.githubusercontent.com/9074514/48091264-1066ab80-e1be-11e8-9ea1-db7e3fe4a938.png)